 Distinctive features: Petioles with two large knob-like glands at or above the middle; one bracteole of each pair with a large gland; posterior petal with the limb long-fimbriate.

-Distribution: Four species in western South America; one (A. hiraea (Gaertn.)
-W.R.
-Anderson) extending to northern Venezuela and through Central America to southeastern Mexico, and in Jamaica.
+Distribution: Four species in western South America; one (A. hiraea) extending to northern Venezuela and through Central America to southeastern Mexico, and on Jamaica.